-What are teachers doing?
-What are students doing?
-Engaging students in purposeful sharing of mathematical ideas, reasoning, and approaches, using varied representations.
-Presenting and explaining ideas, reason- ing, and representations to one another in pair, small-group, and whole-class Selecting and sequencing student discourse. approaches and solution strategies for whole-class analysis and discussion.
-Listening carefully to and critiquing the reasoning of peers, using examples to Facilitating discourse among students by positioning them as authors of ideas, who support or counterexamples to refute arguments. explain and defend their approaches.
-Seeking to understand the approach- Ensuring progress toward mathematical goals by making explicit connections to student approaches and reasoning. es used by peers by asking clarifying questions, trying out others' strategies, and describing the approaches used by others.
+Wh at are teachers doing?
+What are students doing? of mathema tudents in purposeful sharing atical ideas, reasoning, and s, using varied representations.
+Presenting and explaining ideas, reasoning, and representations to one another in pair, small-group, and whole-class discourse.
+Listening carefully to and critiquing the reasoning of peers, using examples to support or counterexamples to refute arguments. nd sequencing student and solution strategies for analysis and discussion. discourse among students by them as authors of ideas, who 4) /////// defend their approaches.
+Seeking to understand the approaches used by peers by asking clarifying questions, trying out others' strategies, and describing the approaches used by others. goals by ma ogress toward mathematical aking explicit connections to proaches and reasoning.
 Identifying how different approaches to solving a task are the same and how they are different.